-In its constant mission to support Windows 10 with major overhauls (it’s even supporting older updates), Microsoft has shifted its attention towards development of Redstone 5 – now that the Windows 10 April 2018 Update, previously known as Redstone 4, has been released.
+In its constant mission to support Windows 10 with major overhauls (it’s even supporting older updates), Microsoft has shifted its attention towards the development of Redstone 5 – now that the Windows 10 April 2018 Update, previously known as Redstone 4, has been released.

-Just like previous Windows 10 updates, Windows 10 redstone 5 will offer a variety of new and exciting features to freshen up your PC.
+Just like previous Windows 10 updates, Windows 10 Redstone 5 will offer a variety of new and exciting features to freshen up your PC.
 These include the awesome new Sets feature, which will let you tab windows – similar to an internet browser.
-Redstone 5 will also include a robust ‘Your Phone’ app, which will let you operate your phone from your PC – though the extent to which you can use it will depend on the type of device you use.
+Redstone 5 will also include a robust ‘Your Phone’ app, which will let you operate your phone from your PC – through the extent to which you can use it will depend on the type of device you use.
 If this sounds exciting, you can join the Windows Insider Program and try it today, just keep in mind that new builds may be buggy.

 We’ll also speculate on the release date for Windows 10 Redstone 5, and we’ll constantly update this article as new information emerges.

 - What is it?
 The next major update for Windows 10

 - When is it out?
 Possibly around October 2018

 - What will it cost?
 As with previous major Windows 10 updates, it will be free

 Windows 10 Redstone 5 release date